Mayerch1/ACCRaceResults/RaceRestart/README.md

 The output is saved into the file `entrylist.json` into the working directory.
 Any existing file will be overriden.

 * Copy the file into your `cfg/` folder of the server
+* remove the Qualifying session from the event (P->R)
 * start the server

-* make sure no-one sets a valid qualifying time
+Skipping the qualifying instead of removing it is only possible if no car on the grid sets a valid lap.